KeadoElijahKing/KeadoElijahKing.github.io/_pages/unifirstyr-crystal-2d.md

 ---
+Hello and welcome to my Crystallisation 2D page.
+Here I will be showing my assets from this project.

 {% include gallery id="gallery_enemy" layout="third" thumb_height="180px" %}
+The first image here is of the main enemy of the game, found all throughout the level, it is a demon gargoyle that slashes at you.
+The next is an image of a fireeball, they rain down from the sky causing damage.
+The final image is of a rift, this rift is in the sky, sucking everything in and causing the fireballs to rain down.

 {% include gallery id="gallery_CharacterandHealth" layout="third" thumb_height="180px" %}
+Then we have the main protagonist Kolby, she carries a crystal sword so as to defeat the Gargoyles.
+The next image is of a heart, Kolby collects these to increase her health.

 {% include gallery id="gallery_Tilemaps&backgroundassets" layout="third" thumb_height="180px" %}
+These are some other assets.
+First I show of the tilemaps, here you can see all the tilemaps I made for the game, the wall, the grass, the stone floor and teh dirt beneath.
+Then I have a tree and lamppost that are all around the level, some on the ground and some floating due to the rift.
+Then finally we have a ladder that Kolby uses to climb through the level, some of these are floating too.